-TEPR projects: taxes and incentives
+TEPR projects: Taxes and incentives

 TEPR has worked on various reports on the use of taxes and incentives to encourage low carbon and cleaner transport:

-- Fiscal instrument for low carbon transport, which was undertaken with TEPR Associate Malcolm Fergusson for the Low Carbon Vehicle Partnership (LowCVP).
+- Fiscal instruments for low carbon transport, which was undertaken with TEPR Associate Malcolm Fergusson for the Low Carbon Vehicle Partnership (LowCVP).
 It involved a policy analysis and a quantitative assessment of the different future taxation scenarios.

 - Consideration of the impact of car and van scrappage schemes, which included a literature review and a quantitative assessment of the parameters under which a scrappage scheme might be successful in delivering reductions in CO2 emissions for cars and vans.